-For example, LAIIER’s own Severn Sensors, a type of sensor array printed using conductive ink, can detect as little as two drops of water, alerting you of a leak using a LoRaWAN-based monitoring system.
+For example, LAIIER’s own Severn WLD, a type of sensor array printed using conductive ink, can detect as little as two drops of water, alerting you of a leak using a LoRaWAN-based monitoring system.

 The one major factor to take into account is sensors like this are designed to work as part of an entire smart building system, complete with a local network and a server recording data so facilities management can digitally monitor the building.

 Aside from LAIIER, other makers of printed sensors and sensor cables include Alliot, AKCP, and ALTA.